Language

 Mifepristone and misoprostol are not effective if pregnancy is outside the uterus.
 Other treatments are needed to end an ectopic pregnancy.
 If untreated, an ectopic pregnancy could burst and cause dangerous bleeding in the abdomen.

 Not bleeding after taking mifepristone and misoprostol may also be a sign of ectopic pregnancy.
-If you do not bleed after taking misoprostol, contact your midwife or your primary care provider.
+If you do not bleed after taking misoprostol, contact your midwife or your local OB provider.
 An ultrasound may be needed.

 • You have an IUD.